 9 – Amalfi

 Deemed a UNESCO World Heritage Site for its undoubted beauty and the exceptionalism of its natural backdrop, Amalfi boasts a classic Italian charming scenario.
 Dotted with colourful traditional houses and surrounded by Mediterranean nature.
-A must-see along the famous Amalfi Coast.
+Make sure to book one of the Amalfi Coast boat tours for a perfect adventure.

 10 – Royal Palace of Caserta